 What was Sneaker thinking when I saw her?
 Where was she going with such purpose?
 Had she just returned from Hell?
 Or was she always so grim?
 Those were some of the questions I wanted to ask when we finally talked.

-Sadness washed over her face as she spun her beer bottle in a pool of water.
-“I was going to see the woman who hired me.”
+Sadness washed over her face as she spun her beer bottle in a pool of condensation.

 “With bad news?”